Many people ask me about starting their mower engine without the blade, so much so, I wrote a post explaining all.

 Many small engines are designed specifically for mowers and as such require the extra mass of a moving blade to help rotate the crankshaft on the compression stroke past top dead center (TDC).
-Starting such an engine without the blade may cause personal injury and damage the engine.
+Starting such an engine without a blade may cause personal injury and damage to the engine.

 Most mower engines won’t start without a blade attached.